 About The Researchers

-The study is a product of collaboration between Jens Jakob Andersen and Ivanka Andreeva Nikolova.
+The study is a product of collaboration between Jens Jakob Andersen and Vania Andreeva Nikolova.
 Andersen is a former competitive runner and statistician from Copenhagen Business School.
 Nikolova holds a Ph.D. in Mathematical Analysis.

 Use of content